pedrosanchezito/lewagon/04-Database/01-SQLAlchemy-Recap/README.md

 # [...]
 ```

-Relaunch the `flask run` server.
+Relaunch the `FLASK_ENV=development pipenv run flask run` server.
 You should see this:

 ```bash
 Loading .env environment variables...